|

 The legislature did not specify the content of the guidelines, but I suggest that there should be a requirement that the

-name, address and face photo of the driver not be visible to the
+name, address and face photo of the driver not be visible to the city

-person making the decision whether
+personnel making the final decision whether

-the ticket is issued or not.
+the ticket is to be issued, or not.

 Although it is not profiling - it is due to the limitations of the equipment - a large proportion of violators never even get flashed.
 See FAQ # 27.